QingyangKong/knowledge-dump/Specifications/Git/Basics.md

   (use "git add <file>..." to include in what will be committed)
         firstFile.txt
 ```
-If I don't want file `firstFile.txt` to be exposed to others, I can delete it from my git repo and stop tracking the file anymore.
 First I need to remove it from my git repo and then commit this change into repo.
 This delete change is already pushed to stage and file is untracked, but if I don't want to see the file in git repo, I need to commit this change.
 <br>